Nick-zhen/Recipe-full-stack-app/README.md

 }
 module.exports = connectDB;
 ```
-2. Create Recipe Model. creating recipeModel.js file in models folder.
+2. Create Recipe Model. creating recipeModel.js file in models folder. <br>
 With Mongoose, everything is derived from a Schema.
 So far we have got a recipeSchema with 5 property.
-The next step is compiling our schema into a Model.
+The next step is compiling our schema into a Model.<br>
-A model is a class with which we construct documents.
+A model is a class with which we construct documents.<br>
 ```javascript
 const mongoose = require('mongoose');